moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_processingprocess.md

 ```

 > Response 200(application/json)
 Successful request.
-The result is a JSON representation of the generated Routing positions.
+The result is a JSON representation of the generated Routing items.

 ```json
 [